Top Benefits of Building Commissioning in 2019

 MANAGED AND DOCUMENTED START-UP PROCEDURES

 Typically, these startup procedures will span multiple disciplines and require an elevated level of technical and logistical coordination.
-As the entity responsible for bridging gaps in communication and planning between various stakeholders on a project, the commissioning firm will develop a plan that defines the milestones and logical path which the work needs to follow for thorough, proper, and well documented system start-up events.
+As the entity responsible for bridging gaps in communication and planning between various stakeholders on a project, the Cx firm will develop a plan that defines the milestones and logical path which the work needs to follow for thorough, proper, and well documented system start-up events.

 This is critical not only to maintaining a construction schedule, but oftentimes for meeting the requirements of equipment manufacturer’s warranties as well.

 SMOOTHER BUILDING TURNOVER, OPERATIONS, AND POST-OCCUPANCY BENEFITS

 A fully developed Cx plan will include processes for owner / building operator training.
 Operator training is often a “box to be checked” as part of a contractor’s contractual obligations, but when incorporated into a cohesive commissioning plan and with oversight by the Cx provider, the allocated hours for training can be much more effective.
 This is due to a more proactive approach by the Cx firm, and a focus on the specific project and the interrelated systems and disciplines.

 Between 70 and 90% of the projects that implemented commissioning reported the following post-occupancy benefits.5

 - Better thermal comfort

 - Improved maintenance and serviceability